 Now, the Signature trim level sits right in the middle of the list of sub-trims and gets you a few more features and upgrades than what comes on the Classic.
 Of course, you will have to pay more for it.
 The Signature comes with upgraded alloy wheels, a power liftgate, and passive keyless entry.
 Up front, you get treated to heated front seats that provide extra comfort on cooler days.
 The vehicle's dual-zone automatic climate control lets you set the temperatures for two zones of the cabin and works well at maintaining them.

-Compare the 2022 MINI Countryman Signature vs Iconic Trim Levels.
+Compare the Signature vs Iconic Trims.
 What is the difference?

 The sub-trim topping Iconic costs more than the Signature but gives you a plethora of extra features to enjoy.
 There are bigger wheel sizes available for the Iconic trim level, and you can take your pick between them.
 On the outside, you get power-folding side mirrors that are also heated.